 Lack of water, the most evident disadvantage to deserts in general, results from the combined effects of insufficient rainfall and rapid water evaporation by nearby land masses.
 The rate of rainfall rarely exceeds the rate of evaporation, and it is not uncommon for rain to vaporize even before hitting the ground.
-The Atacama Desert in Chile, known as the driest place on Earth, receives less than 1 inch of rain per year — on some years virtually none at all — because of moisture blockage and draw-off by the Andes and the Chilean Coast mountain ranges.
+The Atacama Desert in Chile, known as the driest place on Earth, receives less than 1 inch of rain per year, and some years gets virtually none at all.
+This is because of moisture blockage and draw-off by the Andes and the Chilean Coast mountain ranges.
 Though fairly seasonal, desert rainfall is unpredictable and very localized.

 Disadvantage: Extreme Weather Conditions